nadineproject/nadine/README.markdown

 	source bin/activate
 	git clone https://github.com/nadineproject/nadine.git
 	cd nadine

+PostgreSQL:  Uncomment 'psycopg2' in the requirements.txt file and edit local_settings.py for your database settings.
+Create a blank database and grant all permissions to whatever account/password combination you want to use for the app.
 	pip install -r requirements.txt

 Copy nadine/local_settings.dist to nadine/local_settings.py and edit it to reflect your local settings.

-PostgreSQL:  Uncomment 'psycopg2' in the requirements.txt file and edit local_settings.py for your database settings.
-Create a blank database and grant all permissions to whatever account/password combination you want to use for the app.
+	cp nadine/local_settings.dist nadine/local_settings.py

 Run Django's migrate command and create a superuser.